 What the bulletin actually says

-In other words, Metrc itself offers a “partial receive” feature, and the regulator is telling you not to use it.
+In other words, the partial-receive checkbox should not be treated as the core operational primitive for variance.
 The reason is structural: a partial-receive event is ambiguous from the state’s perspective — was the missing weight diverted, mislabeled, stolen, lost in transit, or never shipped?
 Adjust and Reject force the operator to attest to which, with a reason on file.
-Partial does not.

 The three legitimate per-package outcomes

-For every package on an incoming manifest, there are exactly three approved decisions:
+For every package on an incoming manifest, the receive software should make three practical outcomes explicit:

 1. Accept

 Physical count matches shipped quantity.
 The package becomes received inventory on your license at the shipped quantity.
 No Adjust, no Reject.
-This is the boring 95% of receives.
+This is the routine case.

 2. Accept + Adjust